- Assess skeletal radiographs using a systematic approach on the DP and lateral

 Colles' / Smith's fracture

 - Fractures of the distal radius are classified depending on which direction the distal fragment is displaced.
-If displaced posteriorly, it is refered to as a Colles' fracture.
+If displaced posteriorly, it is referred to as a Colles' fracture.
 The term "Colles" was originally used to describe a very specific injury, but the term is now used more generally.

 - If the distal fragment is displaced anteriorly, the fracture is classified as a "Smith's" fracture: